Category: Film Reviews

 The story of a killer getting killed then coming back to murder children years later has been used and abused through the years in the film industry.
 It seems to be the basis of most classic horror.
 When we take a look at the stories of Michael Myers, Jason Voorhees, or Freddy Krueger there is a common thread, vengeance.
 “My Soul to Take” follows this same basic premise and adds a little twist to it.

 Abel is a family man with a daughter and a pregnant wife who realizes his own secret, he has split personalities and one of them is a murderer.
 The murderer side warns Abel not to tell the police or he will kill his family.
-One fateful night, he calls his doctor to tell him of the murders only to realize he has killed … Read More »
+One fateful night, he calls his doctor to tell him of the murders only … Read More »

 Directors: Rémy Belvaux, André Bonzel